Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 ### Test status codes

-Below the list of HTTP status codes that can be returned while testing a Kafka subscription:
+The following HTTP status codes can be returned while testing a Kafka subscription:

 | Code | Comment |
 |------|---------|